Mainakdeb/bank-me-later/README.md

 # bank-me-later
-Use a PyTorch dense-net to predict if a client subscribes to a term deposit or not.
+Use a PyTorch dense-net to predict if a client subscribes to a term deposit or not using attributes like job, marital status, age etc with an accuracy of 93.62%

-To Do:
-* Update readme.
-* Create a simple pipeline for passing data through the trained model.